harleypig/dump-minecolonies-resources/README.md

             torch: 12
 ```

-I've added a file called `full-list` that contains a dump of the entire default directory.
+I've added a directory that contains the output of all nbt files in the schematics directory.
+Look in 'resources.list'.

 ## Todos, maybe ...
 * Do I need to include the location of the hut block in the output?